 As the tradition of ISMAR conferences, several pre- and post-seminars will be held in ISMAR 10 Madrid for delegates.
 Short courses are open for external assistants too.

 These short courses (require a registration fee, see at the bottom) and workshops (free assistance for booked delegates) will be held in morning and afternoon time in the Instituto Geológico y Minero de España (IGME) Headquarters; Ríos Rosas 23 St. 28003, Madrid (Ríos Rosas Metro Station, Line 1, blue color).
 Metro map here.

 Lecturers are members of IAH-MAR Commission, IAH International and European projects partners.

 Registration will be at the same time of ISMAR 10 inscription.
 Possibility to book afterwards for short courses too.
 Please, specify the course number you want to attend during the booking process (observations field, top right corner).
-Workshops (free of charge) are reserved for ISMAR 10 booked delegates, in order of inscription and attendance limited by the classroom capacity.
+Workshops (free of charge) are reserved for ISMAR 10 booked delegates, in order of inscription.
+The attendance is limited by the classroom capacity.